 Lord God, you have brightened this night with the radiance of the risen Christ.
 Quicken the spirit of sonship in your Church; renew us in mind and body to give you whole-hearted service.
 Grant this through our Lord Jesus Christ, your son, who lives and reigns with you and the Holy Spirit, one God, forever and ever.
 Amen.

-Part 2
+Part 2.
 All Ages Learning Experience: Easter Candle Cheers

 (20 minutes)

 Materials